hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modeling/1-users-table.md

 The columns are associated with properties of users.
 The `last_seen` column is used to store the latest timestamp of when the user was online.

-In the Hasura Console, head over to the `DATA` tab section and click on the Heroku database (from the left side navigation) that we connected earlier.
+In the Hasura Console, head over to the `DATA` tab section and click on the database (from the left side navigation) that we connected earlier.
 The database name would be `default` and the schema name would be `public`.
 Once you land on the `public` schema, click on `Create Table`.
 Enter the values for creating the table as mentioned above.
 For the table property of `Primary Key`, use `id`.

 ![Create table users](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/create-table-users.png)